-It’s about breaking down barriers people impacted by the legal system face to civic engagement–and young people are a large chunk of this population.
+It’s about breaking down barriers that people impacted by the legal system face when engaging civically –and young people are a large chunk of this population.

 Organizin’ in Court, Jail, and Prison.